FieryBlade-313/Agent-Pong/README.md

 Simply download this repository and add it to Unity Project.

-The trained model is already attached with the gameobject.
+The trained model is already attached with the gameobjects.